nxt-insurance/nxt_support/README.md

 #### NxtSupport::EnumHash

 `NxtSupport::EnumHash` is a simple hash with indifferent access to organize a collection of enums.
-Keys will be normalized to be underscore and downcase and access with [] is raising a KeyError in case there is no value for the key.
-It is close enough to flat `NxtRegistry`, but more lightweight.
+Keys will be normalized to be underscore and downcase and access with [] is raising a `KeyError` in case there is no value for the key.

 ```ruby
 class Book